mrspecht/mrspecht/README.md

 ## About me

 Hello, world.
-I'm Andre Specht, a full-stack developer and IT instructor based in Winnipeg, Canada.
+I'm Andre Specht, an IT instructor and full-stack developer based in Winnipeg, Canada.

 I'm a passionate developer focused on crafting beautiful and functional